You can model an equity as an instrument of type Equity in LUSID. See all supported instruments.

 Monitoring the lifecycle of the instrument

-The purchase of an equity is not a contract that expires, so an equity instrument does not have a lifecycle in the normal sense.
+An Equity does not have an expiry or maturity date, so the instrument does not have a lifecycle in the normal sense.

-LUSID does have tools that enable you to monitor portfolio cashflows that derive from a dividend payment or some other corporate action affecting an equity instrument.
+LUSID does have tools that enable you to monitor portfolio cashflows that derive from a dividend payment or some other corporate action.
 You can: